451hackathon/451-imp-report/draft-hrcRFC7725.md

 Security
 ========

-HTTP 451 status code responses are unverified which make them a possible vehicule to introduce malware.
-The malware could be specifically implemented with the purpose to surveile the final user that is trying to access an specific type of content that has been censored.
+HTTP 451 status code responses are unverified which make them a possible vehicle to introduce malware.
+The malware could be specifically implemented with the purpose to surveil the final user that is trying to access an specific type of content that has been censored.

 Internationalization
 ====================

 The RFC does not require the use of any particular language and therefore when the standard is being implemented any language could be used.

-Censorhip Resistance
+Censorship Resistance
 ====================

 While HTTP 451 status code cannot prevent censorship it can help make censorship more transparent and make assessment of Internet censorship cases easier.
 "Censorship is where an entity in a position of power - such as a government, organization, or individual - suppresses communication that it considers objectionable, harmful, sensitive, politically incorrect or inconvenient."
 Legal means have been used for censoring content for a long time, and what HTTP 451 status code does is demonstrate when legal means meet technical means online.
 Blocking is still censorship, and status code 451 doesn't solve the problem, but creates a way for more transparent reporting of censorship that can be useful for the analysis and advocacy.
-Also, If the users are informed about why their access to a specific resource was denied they can opt to use curcumvention techniques.
+Also, If the users are informed about why their access to a specific resource was denied they can opt to use circumvention techniques.

 Open Standards
 ==============